-Planning is the process of preparing for the interview.
+Planning is the process of preparing for the sales interview.
 It is absolutely critical that you, not the interviewee, control the interview and gain the information you need for a valid assessment of the candidate’s potential to succeed in this position.

 Remember, the candidates’ coaches are recommending the opposite (i.e., that they control the interview).
 It takes structure and discipline to keep candidates on point so you can gather the right data and make accurate observations.

 It is therefore critically important that throughout the interview you use experience questions, which speak to behavior, as opposed to philosophy questions, which speak to aspirations.
 Remember, the ultimate name of the game for you is not finding people who can (or think they can) sell, it is finding people who will sell.

 Notice we didn’t ask, “How did you feel?”
 It’s too easy to give a glib answer to that question.
 We want to know how the candidate reacted.
 Did this person bounce back quickly?
-Did he or she learn a lesson and apply it to the next case?
+Did they learn a lesson and apply it to the next case?

 Let’s say that you want to understand if the candidate can successfully multitask because the position in question requires a variety of actions.

-So far so good, but later in the interview, you loop back and ask when the candidate’s confidence is lowest: “When is your confidence the lowest?”
+So far so good, but later in the interview, you loop back and ask: “When is your confidence the lowest?”

 You need to probe deeper with a follow-up inquiry such as: “Tell me about the last time you got overwhelmed.”

-“Give me one more example of a time you were overwhelmed.”
+So, you say: “Give me one more example of a time you were overwhelmed.”

 If the candidate responds with yet another example of having a lot on their plate, you have made an important discovery.
 Now, a pattern of breaking down when asked to multitask emerges, despite this candidate’s coached answer about loving variety.